awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-user.md

 ------

-   Here is an example using the runbook `AWS-RestartEC2Instance` to restart the specified EC2 instance\.
+   Here is an example using the runbook `AWS-RestartEC2Instance` to restart the specified Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.

 ------
 #### [ Linux & macOS ]